deeptho/neumodvb/docs/gui_design.md

 * Readability is important: that means big enough font sizes, well-contrasting colours.
 Modern GUIs don't seem to care much and prefer low contrast interfaces in shades of gray, minuscule fonts...
 Many people suffer from color blindness.
-Therefore - whenever difference in color matters - we try to pick colours that are distinguishable even for color blind people.
+Therefore - whenever difference in color matters - we try to pick colours that are well distinguishable even for color blind people (Hence the preference for blue and red instead of green and red).

 Unfortunately, this gradual degradation in modern GUI design is reflected in toolkits (e.g., essential functionality removed in GTK3 compared to GTK2, more will be dropped in GTK4) and working around it is